Do you think that staging is just about decluttering, fixing what’s broken and trimming your garden hedge?

 Prospective buyers may open drawers, look under rugs and check for leaky faucets.
 Sure, staging involves a lot of cleaning and organizing, but whipping up your pad into shape is also about minding the details.

-Here are few outside-the-box tricks to get you started.
+Here are few outside-the-box tricks to get you started ti make your house for sale process easier.

 Tackle all necessary and obvious repairs.
-Make a list of what needs to be fixed both inside and outside of your house.
-Doing all possible repairs prior to the sale will make it more attractive to buyers and also allow you to increase its value.
+Make a list of what needs to be fixed both inside and outside of your house for sale.
+Doing all possible repairs prior to the sale will make it more attractive to property buyers and also allow you to increase its value.
 Consider cracked floors or counter tiles, holes or cracks in the walls, chipped paint, leaky faucets, and showers, squeaky doors, jamming drawers and burned-out light bulbs.

 Clean windows inside and out, remove cobwebs and dust furniture and lighting fixtures.
 Have natural scents such as lavender or vanilla in your bathroom and rooms to make them smell fresh.